deanpmiller/ANF-Cache-Vols/README.md

 Write-Host "Proceed to cluster peering"
 ```
 [!IMPORTANT]
 > You have 30 minutes after the cacheState transitions to ClusterPeeringOfferSent to execute the clusterPeeringCommand.
+If the cachestate is failed, the recovery action is to delete the cache volume.
+> Follow the link within the document to list failed cache volumes, and delete failed cache volumes.
+[Remove a Cache Volume for a failed deployment](#Remove a Cache Volume for a failed deployment)
 ---